qis/windows/readme.md

 the second partition on a 256 GiB drive.
 -->

-Create a single word username to keep the `%UserProfile%` path free from spaces.
+Create a single word username starting with a capital letter to keep the `%UserProfile%` path free from spaces.

 ## System
 Configure display scaling and resolution.